-Protect your mail.
 When moving to an area with banks of mailboxes, change the lock on your individual box.
 Cost is about $40.
-“My opinion is that due to all the cases of identity theft and the impact it can have on your life, rekeying your mailbox is just as important if not more so than rekeying your home,” says Robert Vallelunga of Acme Locksmith in the Phoenix area.
+“My opinion is that due to all the cases of identity theft and the impact it can have on your life, rekeying your mailbox is just as important if not more so than rekeying your home,” says a Phoenix area Locksmith.
 The lock is usually the homeowner’s responsibility; sometimes the U.S. Post Office owns boxes.
 If you’re changing your lock, check with your HOA, too.